|

 used for carrying the

-Soyka around the waist, and the Power Supply Unit.
+Soyka on the chest, and the Power Supply Unit.

 Inside the case are several brown canvas pockets containing the